 Negative Scores have unwanted consequences as they raise the % omega-6 in HUFA.
 Foods with positive Scores have good effects as they raise the % omega-3 in HUFA.
 The changes can be measured by a simple blood test useful for health risk assessment.

 Omega Meals estimates an overall average score for combinations of items in a daily food plan or recipe, and Omega Foods focuses on the score of each food item.

 Tip: To check the operating system version on your Mac, Choose About This Mac from the Apple menu in the upper left of your screen.

-Omega Meals helps you sort, identify and combine foods into personalized daily menu plans that give a desired tissue HUFA balance.
-It estimates values using a published empirical diet-tissue relationship.
-The software program includes short videos with advice for a New Person or a Known Person.
+Omega Meals helps you combine foods into personalized daily menu plans or in special recipes that can give a desired tissue HUFA balance.
+The software program includes short videos with advice for making plans for a New Person or a Known Person already in the database.

 Download the installer, then Run the installer.
 The installation program makes an Omega Meals folder in Applications.
 After installing, open the Omega Meals folder and double-click the Omega Meals app icon to start the program.
 This will place an icon in your Dock (bottom of screen).
 Hold your mouse button down on the icon, then choose Keep in Dock from the Options menu.

 Omega Foods gives you Balance Scores to guide your personal food choices when shopping, planning meals or discussing foods with friends.
 An alternative is a new on-line version.

 Download Omega Foods for Mac OS 10.9 to 10.11